marisacasillas/chatterlab/mpal/abstracts.md

 Multiple regression analyses indicated that SES was a significant predictor of word learning ability, vocabulary, and reading across the school years.
 On average, children from lower SES homes performed significantly worse on all three measures.
 To address whether SES-related gaps in word learning differ as a function of age, and relate to reading and vocabulary differently, we computed two multiple regression models investigating how age and SES interact with vocabulary and reading independently, to predict a child’s word learning success.
 Vocabulary positively predicts word learning ability (ß= 0.005, p < .0001), as does age (ß= 0.26, p = .01), when controlling for reading ability, SES, bilingualism, and home literacy environment.
 Therefore, children with worse vocabularies perform worse on measures of word learning, both of which improve with age; however, this is independent of SES.
 Interestingly, an age x SES x reading ability interaction emerged (ß = 0.002, p = .05), independent of vocabulary.
 Simple slopes analyses indicated that for young children (< 11.5 years old) from households where mothers had not completed college (some college and below), individual differences in reading ability significantly accounted for variability in word learning success (Figure 1).

 Our findings replicate previous research demonstrating a positive relationship between SES and language outcomes but extends this work to focus upon the school years.
 Vocabulary is a critical predictor of word learning ability for all children and having stronger reading abilities early on serves as a protective factor for word learning ability in low-mid SES, young school-aged children.
 These findings point to different paths by which children’s word learning abilities may be impacted by differences in the early home environment.

 ![Attachment](attachments/82-1.png)

 ---

-#### The effects of Prematurity and Socioeconomic Deprivation on Early Speech Perception: A Story of Two Different Delays.
+#### The effects of prematurity and socioeconomic deprivation on early speech perception: A story of two different delays.

 [*Nayeli Gonzalez-Gomez, France O'Brien, Margaret Harris*](./authors.md)